-Radio advertising continued to dominate for years following the first television commercial but was eventually eclipsed to become the $75 billion market it is today.
+Radio advertising continued to dominate for years following the first television commercial but was eventually eclipsed by television ads and became the $75 billion market it is today.
 The average cost now for a 30 second commercial during prime time is around $112,000, with the price going much higher depending on the popularity of the program or the event.
-The 2017 Super Bowl cost advertisers between $5 million and $5.5 million for a 30 second spot.
-Things have changed a lot since that first 10 second commercial.
+Super Bowl 54 in 2020 cost advertisers an average of $5.6 million for a 30-second spot.
+Things have changed a lot since that first 10-second commercial.